Liturgical-Calendar/liturgy-components-js/README.md

     }
 });
 ```

+While the `ApiClient` component will generally be used in conjunction with UI components, it may however be useful to set the Year or the YearType parameters directly, without having to depend on interactions with the UI components.
+For this reason the following chainable instance methods are also provided:
+* `setYear(year)`: will set the year parameter to the given year
+* `setYearType(yearType)`: will set the yearType parameter to the given yearType (you can import the `YearType` enum to assist with this)

 The `ApiClient` class exposes the following static readonly class properties:
 * `_apiUrl`: the API URL that is being used by the `ApiClient` class